 And their data doesn’t tell the whole story.

-A few months ago we ran a very small case study with some of our call-tracking clients, including Holiday Inn Express in Utah, using our tool, Convirza, to extract call analytics from calls initiated from a Google Adwords campaign.
+A few months ago we ran a click-to-call case study with some of our call-tracking clients, including Holiday Inn Express in Utah, using our tool, Convirza, to extract call analytics from calls initiated from a Google Adwords campaign.

 Case study: Holiday Inn Express – Logan, Utah – June 2012